igor-geyvandov/receipt-processor/README.md

 `GET /receipts/{id}` returns `200` with a sanitized receipt JSON. `404` if not found.

-`GET /receipts/count` returns `200` with total count of receipt in collection.
+`GET /receipts/count` returns `200` with total count of receipts in collection.